Giga99/MediumRepos/README.md

 ## Pagination

-Demo application that shows how to implement Pagination in Jetpack Compose
+The demo application that shows how to implement Pagination in Jetpack Compose

 [Article link](https://medium.com/better-programming/jetpack-compose-pagination-287ea6e782e3)